ashishkarnad/sandbox/enterprise/README.md

 ]
 ```

-**5. Install the Sensu HTTP Plugin to check the load time for docs.sensu.io:**
+**5. Install the Sensu HTTP Plugin**
+Up until now we've been using random curl times for docs.sensu.io, but in this lesson, we'll use the [Sensu HTTP Plugin](https://github.com/sensu-plugins/sensu-plugins-http) to run the check for us.
 Sensu Plugins are open-source collections of Sensu building blocks shared by the Sensu Community.
-In this lesson, we'll be using the [Sensu HTTP Plugin's](https://github.com/sensu-plugins/sensu-plugins-http) `metrics-curl.rb` script to create our check.
 You can find this and more [Sensu Plugins on GitHub](https://github.com/sensu-plugins).

-First we'll need to install the plugin:
+First we'll install the plugin:

 ```
 sudo sensu-install -p sensu-plugins-http